 Phone:651-480-7773 Address: 12100 Johnny Cake Ridge Road, Apple Valley, MN 55124

 A slightly different change of pace than the other sites mentioned on this list, Lebanon Hills is a no-frills campsite.
 Ideal for those looking to plop down somewhere with a tent or RV, this campsite offers just that.

 Secluded by some of Minnesota’s natural forests, the campground is adjacent to trails that allow for easy access to hiking and biking.
 What makes this fairly basic campsite unique is its location.
 This site is set right in the heart of the Twin Cities, essentially between the zoo and the Mall of America.

 Those looking to stay as close to the heart of the Twin Cities as possible will find exactly what they need at the Lebanon Hills campsite.
 This site is perfect for those who want to come back to a natural campsite at night after a day of exploring the city properly.

 Many families may find it difficult to achieve the perfect mix of luxury and nature when planning a camping trip.

 While no one wants to be uncomfortable while camping, the addition of comfort can often take away from the natural camping experience.

-Aspen Resort Campgrounds on Pelican Lake provides a near-perfect solution tot his problem.
-The lodgings provided are those of updated log cabins.
-However, those cabins are located right on the Pelican River, giving visitors the opportunity to explore the same sights of nature afforded to them by staying in a campground.
+Aspen Resort Campgrounds on Pelican Lake provide a near-perfect solution to this problem.
+The lodgings available are those of updated log cabins.
+However, the cabins are located right on the Pelican River, giving visitors the opportunity to explore the same sights of nature afforded to them by staying in a campground.